Why Do Kids Grind Their Teeth at Night? | Pediatric Bruxism Explained

 Signs Your Child May Be Grinding Their Teeth at Night

-When Is It a Problem?
+When is Teeth Grinding a Problem?

-You should be concerned if you notice:
+You should talk to your child’s dentist if you notice:

 How Dentists Diagnose Nighttime Grinding